loykin/apirun/examples/keycloak_migration/README.md

 # Keycloak Migration Examples

-This example demonstrates how to use apimigrate to authenticate with a local Keycloak (admin/root), then create a sample realm and a sample user using the stored access token.
+This example demonstrates how to use apirun to authenticate with a local Keycloak (admin/root), then create a sample realm and a sample user using the stored access token.

 Prerequisites:
 - Keycloak running locally and reachable at http://localhost:8080
 - Admin user credentials: admin / root
-- apimigrate built (go build ./cmd/apimigrate)
+- apirun built (go build ./cmd/apirun)

 Auth configuration:
 - The config logs in to Keycloak using Resource Owner Password Credentials against the master realm and the built-in client_id admin-cli.
 The acquired token is stored under the logical auth name "keycloak" and is referenced in templates as {{.auth.keycloak}}.
 Note: the library does not auto-prefix Authorization; migrations explicitly set `Authorization: "{{.auth.keycloak}}"`.
 Base URLs are referenced via {{.env.kc_base}}.